 US

-Loans assistive equipment to those with a temporary need, such as a person needing equipment while waiting for funding to purchase their own or a person needing a temporary wheelchair while their own is repaired.
+Loans assistive equipment to those with a temporary need.
 Equipment can be loaned out for 3 months with the option to renew the loan if required.
 Borrowers assume responsibility for the upkeep of all loan equipment.
-Equipment available includes wheelchairs, scooters, shower benches, walkers, crutches, commodes, bedside tables, canes, toilet seat risers, and shower seats.
+This includes mobility assitive equipment.

 US